gambre11/PHY482-gambre11/feedback.md

 In this file, I will compile your feedback (and grade) for your project homework problems in reverse chronological order.
 Please do not alter this file and if you do, make sure to add and commit the new version to your repository before turning in the next assignment.
 Thanks, Danny

+## Assignment 4

+Justin, I think you have made a lot of progress since last week.
+I would suggest that you try to treat next week's assignment as a trial run for some part of your paper that you want feedback on.
+So, for example, i could see you writing the paper in LaTeX in which you begin to frame the overall topic and dig into specific aspects of the MHD equations that you are explaining in this writeup.
+I think that will go a long way to helping you complete your paper.
+You will want to try to get 7-8 paragraphs written up by next week, but you have a lot to work with now.
+Great job!

+* Score: 16/20

 ## Assignment 3

 Justin, it appears that you are digging into territory that is quite new to you.
 You're doing a great job of summarizing the facts and figures that are coming out of each paper.
 But, perhaps, we should meet this week (soon) to discuss the paper and what you are getting out of the papers.
 They might be a bit dense and a little discussion with someone else can be incredibly helpful in framing your paper and project summary, which is due at the end of the week.
 So let's try to do that.
 I'll send you an email about meeting.